mailsunnyhere-ON-GIT/is-it-dark-outside/README.md

 # is-it-dark-outside
-Simple project to learn how to use APis
+Simple project to learn how to use APIs